ascherer/cwebbin/README.txt

 							-*-Text-*-
 %%% LEGALESE %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%

-% This file is part of CWEBbin (Version 4.2 [2021]).
+% This file is part of CWEBbin (Version 4.3 [2021]).
 % (Set TAB to 8 spaces to get the spacing right.)
 % The CWEB programs by Silvio Levy are based on programs by D. E. Knuth.
 % They are distributed WITHOUT ANY WARRANTY, express or implied.

-% This README file was last updated February 6, 2021 by Andreas Scherer.
+% This README file was last updated March 29, 2021 by Andreas Scherer.

 % The following copyright notices extend to the respective parts of the
 % changed or added source code introduced in this patch only, not to the